- rachel4378

 Homeworking

-DSE has always existed but now it has included temporary and long-term home workers in their guidelines.
+DSE regulations have always existed but now government regulators such as HSE in the UK have included temporary and long-term home workers in their guidelines to help employers maintain HSE regulation compliance.

 For those temporarily working from home, they should be empowered to complete a self-assessment with some simple hints and tips on managing home working and provided this great information sheet on how to set yourself up.

-There is advice on ergonomic equipment workers may need to work effectively from home and suggested adjustments you can make to bigger items like a cushion on your chair for low back support.
-The VIDA assessment can personalize this to each worker with easy at-home suggestions.
+There is advice on ergonomic workstation that workers may need to work effectively from home and suggested adjustments you can make to bigger items like a cushion on your chair for low back support.
+The VIDA assessment can personalise this to each worker with easy at-home suggestions to improve workstation ergonomics and reduce risk.

-Long term home workers must have a full workstation assessment and be provided with all equipment required and advice.
+Long term home workers must have a full workstation assessment and employers are responsible for providing them with advice and all equipment required.

 Since the launch of VIDA we have been overwhelmed by the support and engagement of employees using it to assess their work from home setup.

-The VIDA assessment perfectly fits with the DSE update ensuring temporary and permanent at-home workers have a desk assessment with personalized recommendations and ensure you are looking after your workers during these changing times.
+The VIDA assessment ensures compliance with the DSE risk assessment updated requirements ensuring temporary and permanent at-home workers have a desk assessment with personalised recommendations and ensure you are looking after your workers during these changing times.

 VIDA is an easy to use tool that ticks all the boxes: